 Sicsic Advisory Ltd takes your data privacy seriously.
-We are London based boutique consultancy, focussing on financial services risk and regulation.
+We are a boutique consultancy, focusing on financial services risk and regulation.
 We are registered in England as a Limited Company under number 11952418 .
 In order to provide you with our services, we collect and use personal data which means that we are a ‘Data Controller’ and we are responsible for and committed to protecting your privacy and complying with Data Protection Laws including the UK General Data Protection Regulations (GDPR), Data Protection Act 2018 and any subsequent laws.

 In this Privacy Notice, we want to inform you about what information we collect, how we protect and use it and what rights individuals have in relation to the collection and processing of their personal data.